 Why did the Templars support the Kings of England?

-The Templars were enthusiastic supporters of the Plantagenat kings and did rather well out of them.
+The Templars were enthusiastic supporters of the Angevin kings and did rather well out of them.
 Henry II was a keen benefactor and John gave them the island of Lundy, bits of Northampton and Cameley amongst other bequests.
-For this, he got their support in his bust up with the aristocracy.

 Aymeric St Maur may have been related to Milo St Maur, one of the rebel barons.
 Entirely plausible as they were all from the same Norman knightly class.
 It’s also claimed that the St Maur family were ancestors of the Seymours from whom Jane Seymour emerged, third wife of Henry VIII – two hundred years after the crushing of the Templar Order.